Sbike/quiz_game-hubert_leroy-cdof1/README.md

 ## Installation
 1. Ensure you have Python 3.x installed on your machine.
 You can download it from [Python's official website](https://www.python.org/downloads/).
+2. Don't forget to add Python to PATH and to disable path length limit
-2. Download the source code for the Quiz Game from the repository.
+3. Download the source code for the Quiz Game from the repository.
-3. If Tkinter is not installed, you can install it by running `pip install tk`.
+4. If Tkinter is not installed, you can install it by running `pip install tk`.

 ## Usage
 To start the game, run the following command in your terminal or command prompt: